Unboxed-Software/solana-course/content/solana-nft.md

 ### 7. Candy Machine UI

-Now that we have our Candy Machine, lets set up a frontend to mint our NFTs using the Candy Machine UI.
+Now that we have our Candy Machine, let's set up a frontend to mint our NFTs using the Candy Machine UI.

 Navigate to the candy-machine-ui folder using the following path: `/metaplex/js/packages/candy-machine-ui`.